aasthadave9/Advanced-Physical-Design-Using-OpenLANE-Sky130/README.md

 #### Utilization Factor & Aspect Ratio

+Two parameters are of importance when it comes to floorplanning namely, Utilisation Factor and Aspect Ratio.
+They are defined as follows:

+`Utilisation Factor =  Area occupied by netlist
+                       ________________________
+                         Total area of core`

+`Aspect Ratio =          Height
+                       __________
+                         Width `
+A Utilisation Factor of 1 signifies 100% utilisation leaving no space for extra cells such as buffer.
+However, practically, the Utilisation Factor is 0.5-0.6.
+Likewise, an Aspect ratio of 1 implies that the chip is square shaped.
+Any value other than 1 implies rectanglular chip.

 #### Pre-placed cells

+Once the Utilisation Factor and Aspect Ratio has been decided, the locations of pre-placed cells need to be defined.
+Pre-placed cells are IPs comprising large combinational logic which once placed maintain a fixed position.
+Since they are placed before placement and routing, the are known as pre-placed cells.

 #### Decoupling capacitors

+Pre-placed cells must then be surrounded with decoupling capacitors (decaps).
+The resistances and capacitances associated with long wire lengths can cause the power supply voltage to drop significantly before reaching the logic circuits.
+This can lead to the signal value entering into the undefined region, outside the noise margin range.
+Decaps are huge capacitors charged to power supply voltage and placed close the logic circuit.
+Their role is to decouple the circuit from power supply by supplying the necessary amount of current to the circuit.
+They pervent crosstalk and enable local communication

 #### Power Planning

+Each block on the chip, however, cannot have its own decap unlike the pre-placed macros.
+Therefore a good power planning ensures that each block has its own VDD and VSS pads connected to the horizontal and vertical power and GND lines which form a power mesh.

 #### Pin Placement

+The netlist defines connectivity between logic gates.
+The place between the core and die is utilised for placing pins.
+The connectivity information coded in either VHDL or Verilog is used to determine the position of I/O pads of various pins.
+Then, logical placement blocking of pre-placed macros is performed so as to differentiate that area from that of the pin area.

 #### Floorplan run on OpenLANE & view in Magic